Wealthy Living has given permission to republish this excellent post on housing market trend to expect over the coming months.

 In January of last year, mortgage experts had predicted that rates would continue to rise from the all-time low of 2.93 percent.
-They plunged in 2020, but this year, almost everyone worldwide is expecting the rates to increase on mortgages and personal lending.
+They plunged in 2020, but this year, almost everyone worldwide is expecting the rates to increase on mortgages.

 However, interest rates will rise this year.
 According to the Mortgage Bankers Association, a 30-year mortgage will have an average interest rate of 4 percent by 2022.
 What impact will that have on home prices and sales?
 There is no definitive answer to this question.

 However, there have past instances when housing markets grew, even when interest rates rose.

 Americans continued to purchase homes despite mortgage rates soaring to 18% in the 1980s.
 Rates of 8% to 9% were typical in the 1990s, and Americans continued to purchase homes in record numbers.

 At the housing bubble’s height, mortgage rates were much higher than they are now.

 Since March 2020, the pandemic’s start, the median price of homes sold by Realtors has increased by 29 percent, from $280,700 to $362,800.
 The price has remained steady at $350,000 since then.

 Lawrence Yun, the National Association of Realtors’ chief economist, predicts a temporary drop in home sales after a spectacular year for housing in 2021 and 2020.
 The association forecasts that home prices will appreciate by 2.8 % in 2022, compared to 14.7% in 2021.

 This slowdown has many benefits.
 If appreciation slows, Americans won’t fear that their home values will outpace their future pay raises, and many first home buyers will feel relieved.
 Furthermore, there will be fewer bidding wars among buyers.